Charles Aiken, first titled superintendent of music instruction in Cincinnati public schools

 Library of Congress.

 While in Cincinnati, Sawyer’s composition for the Hyers Sisters’ dramatic play, Out of Bondage Waltzes (Op.
 2) was published by George D. Newhall & Co., 62 W. Fourth Street.
 He was also commissioned by Edmund H. Pendleton, president of the Seventh Industrial Exposition, to compose a march for a military band for the opening of the Exposition in the completed Music Hall.
 His Seventh Exposition Grand March (Op.
 3) was published in 1879 by John Church & Co.
+Listen to the Seventh Exposition Grand March.
 Even with his experience in music, the public school’s music committee backing, and a nomination from Theodore Thomas, Sawyer did not get a job teaching in Cincinnati public schools.
 He returned to his hometown of Boston in 1880, where he composed 44 more pieces before his death of tuberculosis in 1885.

 Thomas P. Morgan.
 An illustration in the Cincinnati Commercial Gazette, Aug.
 18, 1889, pg.
 16